Liverpool Rifles: Origins

-However, the Liverpool Irish became an independent battalion, while the Liverpool Highlanders also remained independent but disbanded in 1863.
+However, the Liverpool Irish became an independent battalion, while the Liverpool Highlanders also remained independent but were disbanded in 1863.
 The individual character of the companies was lost in the reorganisation, but a new Liverpool Scottish battalion reformed in 1900, and the 46th (Liverpool Welsh) Royal Tank Regiment was formed in 1939.

 The 5th Lancashire RVC became a volunteer battalion of the King's Regiment (Liverpool) as part of the Childers Reforms in 1881 (and was designated as the 2nd Volunteer Battalion from 1888).
 By that time Robert Tilney was the commanding officer, with the rank of lieutenant-colonel, when he was awarded a CB.
 He died in 1882.
 Volunteers served in the Second Boer War, gaining the battalion its first Battle Honour: South Africa 1900–1901.

 Territorial Force

 Player's cigarette card showing an officer of the Liverpool Rifles in full dress uniform, which became the 6th (Rifle) Battalion, The King's (Liverpool Regiment) in 1908.

 When the Volunteer Force was subsumed into the new Territorial Force (TF) under the Haldane Reforms in 1908, the 2nd Volunteer Battalion became the 6th Battalion (Rifles) King's Regiment (Liverpool), with its HQ and A to H Companies at Princes Park Barracks, Upper Warwick Street, Liverpool.
 It formed part of the Liverpool Brigade in the West Lancashire Division of the TF.